SunstriderEmu/sunstrider-legacy/doc/install_linux.md

 1. Get the right mariadb repository [here][mariadbrepository] (version 10.x).
 MySQL should also work but is not supported, and you may encounter problems when importing the databases.

 2. Get the right LLVM repository [here][llvmrepository].
 Current supported clang version is 5.0.
+GCC or more recent versions of clang may or may not work.
+In any case you NEED a compiler supporting c++17.

 3. Add LLVM key `wget -O - http://apt.llvm.org/llvm-snapshot.gpg.key|sudo apt-key add -`